Mada84/ProjectsForPublicConsumption/README.md

 # ProjectsForPublicConsumption
 Public_Facing_Programs

-These are programs that I have created in school, or for my own use.
+These are programs that I created in school, or for my own use.